VectorEngineering/vector-protobuf-definitions/sdk/server/node/docs/lead_scraper_service_api.md

 This endpoint retrieves all Google Maps scraping jobs
 <a name="ListWorkflows"></a>
 # **ListWorkflows**
-> ListWorkflowsResponse ListWorkflows(workspaceId, pageSize, pageToken, filter)
+> ListWorkflowsResponse ListWorkflows(workspaceId, pageSize, pageNumber, filter)

 List workflows

 Retrieves a list of workflows for a given workspace
 <a name="ListWorkspaces"></a>
 # **ListWorkspaces**
-> ListWorkspacesResponse ListWorkspaces(accountId, pageSize, pageToken)
+> ListWorkspacesResponse ListWorkspaces(accountId, pageSize, pageNumber)

 List workspaces